selina603/mktcontent/support/sla/abstract-en.md

 ##CDN

 We guarantee that at least 99.9% of the time CDN will respond to client requests and deliver the requested content without error.
 We will review and accept data from any commercially reasonable independent measurement system that you choose to monitor your content.
-You must select a set of agents from the measurement systemâ€™s list of standard agents that are generally available and represent at least five geographically diverse locations in major People Republic of China metropolitan areas.
+You must select a set of agents from the measurement system?¡¥s list of standard agents that are generally available and represent at least five geographically diverse locations in major People Republic of China metropolitan areas.

 [See the full details](/support/sla/cdn-en/)

 ##Cloud Services

-For Cloud Services, we guarantee that when you deploy two or more role instances in different fault and upgrade domains, your Internet facing roles will have external connectivity at least 99.95% of the time.
+For Cloud Services, we guarantee that when you deploy two or more role instances in different fault and upgrade domains, your Internet facing roles will have external connectivity at least 99.9% of the time.

 [See the full details](/support/sla/cloud-services-en/)